 Antimicrobial resistance is one of the greatest threats to human health according to WHO.
 Multidrug resistant bacteria are increasing globally.
 Enterobacteriaceae producing Extended-Spectrum Beta-Lactamase (ESBL) are of particular concern as they are resistant to our most used antibiotics.
 Some are even resistant to carbapenems our last-resort broad-spectrum antibiotics, leaving very few treatment choices left in case of severe infections.

-The ESBL resistance genes are generally carried on transmissible plasmids that can be easily forward from one bacterium to the next by conjugation and by this mechanism increase resistance development further.
-Enterobacteriaceae are common colonizer of the gut flora but are also our main human pathogens causing urinary tract infections (UTI) and blood stream infections (BSI).
+The ESBL resistance genes are generally carried on transmissible plasmids that can be easily forwarded from one bacterium to the next by conjugation and by this mechanism increase resistance development further.
+Enterobacteriaceae are common colonizers of the gut flora but are also our main human pathogen causing urinary tract infections (UTI) and blood stream infections (BSI).

 Presently, in collaboration with researcher at Chalmers Technical University who have developed a new method for detailed studies of plasmids, we are investigating if the feces isolates harbor the same ESBL-plasmids as the UTI-isolates.

-On the other hand, and rarely considered in the present treatment guidelines, patients with a previous EPE-infection is a matter of concern in case of new infections.
-We have shown that recurrent EPE-infections in these patients almost always are caused by the same, that is the initial infecting EPE-strain and that a certain globally well-known ESBL-E. coli clone tend to cause more recurrences than other clones.
-We have also shown, together with our colleagues at Chalmers, that ESBL-carrying plasmid transfer between Enterobacteriaceae of various specie preceding a subsequent EPE-infection appear to be rare but can occasionally occur.
+On the other hand, and rarely considered in the present treatment guidelines, patients with a previous EPE-infection are a matter of concern in case of new infections.
+We have shown that recurrent EPE-infections in these patients almost always are caused by the same, that is the initial infecting EPE-strain, and that a certain globally well-known ESBL-E. coli clone tends to cause more recurrences than other clones.
+We have also shown, together with our colleagues at Chalmers, that ESBL-carrying plasmid transfer between Enterobacteriaceae of various species preceding a subsequent EPE-infection appears to be rare but can occasionally occur.